creativeritu/BugOverflow/README.md

 ### Technologies used: HTML, CSS, JavaScript, Python, Flask, SQL Lite DB, GitHub

+## Starter Code
+There are (mostly) empty files which you need to wire together to develop the application.
+You should have a main application file named mainBugApp.py which should have the main code for the entire application.
+The html code for all pages should be in the templates folder.
+Add bugList.html that provides a dispaly for listing all the bugs.
+This should be the landing page for your site.
+Add CSS sheets as required.
+Add uploadBug.html and editBug.html for the upload bug page and edit bug pages.
+Finally, add databaseSchema.sql with all the SQL commands to create the required tables.
+You may consider to use SQLite database to store your data.
+Write the code to connect to the database in the initDB.py You may add more files as and when required.

 ## Task (Steps to be performed):

  - Design a user-friendly user interface* for your bug application.